emqx/blog/en/202004/super-lightweight-iot-edge-stream-processing-kuiper-plugin-development-tutorial.md

 )
 ```

 The Kuiper plugin has three types.
 The source code can be put into the corresponding directory.
-For the detailed method of plugin development: [EMQ X Kuiper extension](https://github.com/emqx/kuiper/blob/master/docs/en_US/extension/overview.md).
+For the detailed method of plugin development: [EMQX Kuiper extension](https://github.com/emqx/kuiper/blob/master/docs/en_US/extension/overview.md).
 This article will take the Sink plugin as an example to introduce the process of plugin development and deployment.
 We will develop a basic MySql sink, for write stream output data to the MySql database.

 - Create plugin project samplePlugin with the above directory structure
 - Create file mysql.go under the sinks directory